How much is heart failure adversely affecting this patient’s life?

 MLHFQ Detailed Information

-More detailed information about the Minnesota Living with Heart Failure Questionnaire is available in the U.S. Food and Drug Administration (FDA) MDDT Qualification Package.
+More detailed information about the Minnesota Living with Heart Failure Questionnaire is available in the FDA MDDT Qualification Package.
 A license from the University of Minnesota is required before using the Questionnaire.

 The University of Minnesota only provides the Questionnaire in English but the Minnesota Living with Heart Failure Questionnaire license allows you to translate the Questionnaire without any further licensing from the University of Minnesota as long as all translations are used for the same study or protocol.
 The MAPI Research Institute provides validated translations of the Questionnaire.